bleeckerj/Files2Book/README_directory_to_images.md

 ## Features

 - **Grid and Masonry Layouts:** Arrange images, video frames, and file cards in customizable grid or masonry layouts for print-ready pages.
+Note: Masonry is experimental and still a work in progress.
 - **Flipbook Mode:** Extract frames from videos and generate flipbook pages, ensuring all flipbook frames appear on recto (right) pages with blank verso pages as needed.
 - **Non-Visual File Support:** Automatically generates visual information cards for non-image files (code, data, spreadsheets, archives, etc.), including file metadata and content previews.
 - **HEIC Image Support:** Optionally loads HEIC images if `pillow-heif` is installed.